PoCInnovation/Workshops/software/10.Neo4j/README.md

 > :bulb: You should generate a unique id with the [uuid](https://www.npmjs.com/package/uuid) npm package.
 >
-> The create function return a `BookInstance`, you should create a utility function to convert it to `BookPropertiesI`.
+> The create function return a `BooksInstance`, you should create a utility function to convert it to `BooksPropertiesI`.

 #### Read